searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_MAGENTO2.md

 Below this, add code to support background filters on a `search` controller.
 As a best practice, we use `category_hierarchy` as it contains a unique, hierarchal path for the category.

+> [!CAUTION]
-**Caution:** The background filter will almost always be `category_hierarchy`, but there are times when we create a custom field such as `ss_category` or `ss_category_hierarchy`.
+> The background filter will almost always be `category_hierarchy`, but there are times when we create a custom field such as `ss_category` or `ss_category_hierarchy`.
 The background filter should match the category facet if there is one set.
 If you do need to update, be sure to change the below code to set the background filter on that field instead.

 ```js
 // src/index.js